 As a result, you should always wait until you season your humidor before putting your cigars in.

-If you’ve conditioned your humidor properly, there shouldn’t be any need to re-season it.
+If you’ve conditioned your humidor properly, there shouldn’t be any need to re-season it to rehydrate cigars.
 That said, there may be a time where you need to do more seasoning to protect your premium handmade cigars.

 How often should I season my humidor?